Validation and interpretation#

 • High landslide hazard on flat terrain.

-Validation against empirical datasets#
+Comparison against empirical datasets#

 Probabilistic scenarios of hazard data can be compared with observed disaster events to corroborate the analysis, although this is often a difficult task due to lack of granular spatial data representing the events.
 Some hazards are better covered by observations than others - see the disaster records.